Richard Dimbleby: War career

-He described, in another broadcast, the wrecked interior of Hitler's Reich Chancellery at the war's end.
+He described, in another broadcast, the wrecked interior of Adolf Hitler's Reich Chancellery at the war's end.

-Broadcasting career
+Later broadcasting career

+When Dimbelby concluded his war correspondent work for the BBC he was earning £1000 a year.
+The BBC forbade any external directorships while on their permanent staff so technically he resigned, however, he thereafter remained a permanent freelance, greatly increasing his earnings.
+He acquired full control of his family's newspapers, buying out his uncle, Percy Dimbleby.
+He also obtained a three year contract to write film scripts for Alexander Korda but this was never put to use.
+His first television broadcast was as a support to Freddie Grisewood to cover the Victory Day celebrations on 7 June 1946, which role he had specifically requested to the head of the BBC, Maurice Gorham.

 After the war, Dimbleby switched to television, eventually becoming the BBC's leading news commentator.
-He is perhaps best remembered as the commentator on a number of major public occasions, including the Coronation of Queen Elizabeth II in 1953 and the funerals of George VI, John F. Kennedy and Winston Churchill.
+He is perhaps best remembered as the commentator on a number of major public occasions, including the coronation of Queen Elizabeth II in 1953 and the funerals of George VI, John F. Kennedy and Winston Churchill.
 He wrote a book about the coronation, Elizabeth Our Queen, which was given free to many schoolchildren at the time.
-He also wrote a London crime novel Storm at the Hook, published in 1948.
+He also wrote a London crime novel, Storm at the Hook, published in 1948.